-Inflight, resting echocardiograms using the HRF Ultrasound are performed on FD14, FD30, FD135, and return minus 15 days (R-15) using real-time remote guidance.
-On FD75, an exercise echocardiogram session is performed with measurements taken before and after exercise.
+Inflight, resting echocardiograms using the HRF Ultrasound are performed on FD14, FD30, FD135, and return minus 15 days (R-15) using real-time remote guidance (for a one-year mission duration, resting echos are also performed on FD195 and FD255).
+On FD75 (and FD315 for a one-year mission), an exercise echocardiogram session is performed with measurements taken before and after exercise.
 Both the resting and exercise sessions are preceded or followed by 24 hours of ambulatory blood pressure and 48 hours of Holter and activity monitoring.
 For these sessions, subjects apply electrodes and then don the HRF Holter Monitor 2, ESA Cardiopres, and two Actiwatch Spectrums (one at the waist and one at the ankle).
 After removal, the data from the experiment hardware is downloaded to the HRF PC and downlinked to the ground.
 Inflight exercise and medication logs are obtained through data sharing.

 Cardiac MRI (with Magnetic Resonance Spectroscopy and gadolinium delayed enhancement) is obtained between L-75 and L-60.
 Postflight MRIs occur in the R+3 to R+6 timeframe, and between R+22 and R+30.
 Graded tilt tests with echocardiograms are performed between L-75 and L-60, and again on R+0.
 Exercise and medication logs are obtained both before and after flight, preferably via data sharing.

-Through ISS Increment 29, six subjects have completed pre-, in-, and postflight data collection for the Integrated Cardiovascular experiment.
-Preflight data collection is complete for three additional subjectsand inflight data collection is in progress.
-Data analysis is on-going; two “poster” presentations of preliminary results were presented at the IAA Symposium in Houston, Texas in April of 2011 and are referenced in the conference proceedings.
+Inflight operations with subjects on approximately six-month missions is complete.
+Data analysis is on-going; two “poster” presentations of preliminary results were presented at the IAA Symposium in Houston, Texas in April of 2011 and three at the American Heart Association Meetings in Dallas, TX in Nov.
+2013.
+These are referenced in the conference proceedings.^ back to top

 Pawelczyk JA, Zuckerman JH, Blomqvist CG, Levine BD.
 Regulation of muscle sympathetic nerve activity after bed rest deconditioning.
 American Journal of Physiology: Heart and Circulatory Physiology.
 2001; 280(5): 2230-2239.